gabors-data-analysis/gabors-data-analysis.github.io/_pages/materials.md

 After a simple registration, you can download
 * Download [PDFs] of slides
 * Download all images used in the slideshow in a zip file.
 (Or just run the scripts for any case study.
 (Images in the book were made in R.)
-* Get acess to Gabor B's Overleaf slideshow - so you can simply copy the material and make changes as you see fit.

 This will open in late April 2021.
 Peek preview: